 The indexed rate is calculated using a proprietary method, which may include a common index such as the S&P 500 Composite Index.

 For example, you may have a contract that has a six percent annual cap (which allows a return of up to six percent), and a zero percent minimum (which limits your risk to zero).
-In an indexed annuity, you are not directly invested into an index.
+In an indexed annuity, you are not directly invested in an index.

-Other Characteristics to Annuities:
+Other Characteristics of Annuities:

 Early withdrawals from an annuity generally incur penalties, which may result in a loss in principle invested.